CLEAN

 In July 2023 we invited local organisations in the village to look at ways in which we could work together on projects which might benefit both residents and the environment.

-CLEAN is a product of this meeting which we plan to launch at a public meeting in September.
+CLEAN is a product of this meeting and was launched at a public meeting in September 2023.
 Our objectives are outlined below.
 We want local people to get behind CLEAN and reap the benefits!

 Objectives